mlandis/creepy-jerk/README.md

 # Hello
 Interested in modeling continuous trait evolution on a phylogeny as a Lévy process?
-This git repository contains the most recent source code for method we described in Systematic Biology, found <a href="http://sysbio.oxfordjournals.org/content/62/2/193.full">here</a>.
+This git repository contains the most recent source code for the method we described in Systematic Biology, found <a href="http://sysbio.oxfordjournals.org/content/62/2/193.full">here</a>.
 We whipped together this guide to respond to questions received thus far and plan to release an official manual once we've collected feedback from users.
 Please feel welcome to email us with questions about the method or the model.

 Our best,